winuthayanon/humanFT/README.md

 # humanFT

 # How to create new conda environment
-conda env create -n hub_v2 -f environment.yml
+conda env create -n winuthayanon-lab -f winuthayanon-lab.yml